Barcodes that scan the first time

 QR & 2D codes

-Feed the value from a spreadsheet column or an API call and print a run of unique, scannable codes in one pass.
+Feed a spreadsheet column and print a run of unique, scannable codes.

 Questions